dede7980/MergeSortedArrays/README.md

-Here I have merged two sorted into one array
+Here I have merged two sorted arrays into one array